 But you can achieve the same effect with automation.

-Mail Merge can churn out up to 200 emails at once, giving you the ability to create and schedule Gmail campaigns in under 20 minutes.
+Campaigns can churn out up to 200 emails at once, giving you the ability to create and schedule email campaigns in under 20 minutes.

 You’re looking at a rate of 1 email written and sent every 6 seconds.
 Watch out, record-holding speed typers…we’re comin’ for ya.